Admin Usage V2: Team Members table and Words-Dictated CSV export

 Team Members table

-• Filters above the table: Four controls sit above the table — a time-window picker (which only controls the # of words column), a Status filter (All / Active / Trialing), a Department filter, and a free-text Search box.
+• Filters above the table: Four controls sit above the table — a time-window picker (which only controls the # of words column), a Status filter (All statuses / Active / Trialing), a Department filter (defaults to All departments), and a free-text Search box.

 • Pagination: The table shows 25 rows per page.
 Pagination resets to the first page whenever you change a filter, sort, or search term.